Jianwei-Gao/US-vessel-traffic-data-pipeline/terraform/README.md

 ```
 docker compose run cli destroy --target google_dataproc_cluster.spark_cluster
 ```
- as it would the compute engine cluster create would incur disk fees even when the cluster is not running
+ as it would the compute engine cluster create would incur heavy disk fees even when the cluster is not running